-The Draft 2017-2023 Parks, Recreation and Open Space Plan Final Report is divided into six chapters.
+The Parks, Recreation and Open Space Plan 2017-2023 is divided into six chapters.
 Information about each PROS Plan chapter is as follows:

-- Chapter 1 provides a general introduction by describing the planning context, citywide vision and values, the results of the strengths, weaknesses, opportunities and threats analysis. - Chapter 2 provides a profile of the community describing by the natural environment and summarizing demographic information. - Chapter 3 presents the vision, mission and goals. - Chapter 4 provides demands and needs analysis.
-It includes the results of the public engagement process and a quantitative analysis of level of service maps and calculations. - Chapter 5 describes current facilities, programs and services.
-It provides baseline information about PRCS facilities and assets, maintenance services and the recreation and cultural programs offered to the residents of Shoreline. - Chapter 6 provides recommendations and implementation steps.
-It presents 11 Strategic Action Initiatives (Table 1 below) that are designed to respond to the needs of the community, be specific and measurable actions that, when implemented, will make a visible and measurable difference in the parks, recreation and cultural services provided to Shoreline residents and visitors.
-Chapter 6 also presents a list of specific capital improvements for the next six years and beyond.
+- Chapter 1 provides a general introduction by describing the planning context, citywide vision and values, and the results of the strengths, weaknesses, opportunities, and threats (SWOT) analysis. - Chapter 2 describes Shoreline's community profile, including the natural environment and demographic information. - Chapter 3 presents the vision, mission and goals. - Chapter 4 includes the Demands and Needs Analysis, the results of the public engagement process, and a quantitative analysis of level of service maps and calculations. - Chapter 5 provides baseline information about current PRCS facilities and assets, maintenance services and the recreation and cultural programs offered to the residents of Shoreline. - Chapter 6 describes recommendations and implementation steps including 11 Strategic Action Initiatives designed to respond to the needs of the community, be specific and measurable actions that, when implemented, will make a visible and measurable difference in the parks, recreation and cultural services provided to Shoreline residents and visitors.
+Chapter 6 also presents a list of specific capital improvements and their costs for the next six years and beyond.